lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 =============

 One of the afternoon trips was to see an active volcano.
-It's not actually Volcan Masaya, which is actually the dormant crater next to ????.
+It's not actually Volcan Masaya, which is apparently the dormant crater next to the Santiago crater.

 It's definitely the easiest volcano you can summit, with the car park being right on the crater rim.